shuaiOKshuai/NAGNN/README.md

 ## 5. Note

-We provide the code for NAGCN in folder "NAGNN".
-For other GNN models, the readers can form the corresponding NA* versions, by replacing the current GNN model in Discriminator.
+We provide the code for NAGCN in folder "NAGNN" with base model GCN.
+For other GNN models, the readers can form the corresponding NA* versions by replacing the current GNN model in Discriminator.

 ## 6. Cite